VictorGFM/plc-interpreter/README.md

 # plc-interpreter

-Plc programming language interpreter developed in the UFMG Programming Language discipline.
+Plc programming language interpreter developed in the Programming Language discipline at UFMG.

 ## Setup